ifti891/100-days-of-code/log.md

 Actually under pressure right now, have to send a write up for my PhD selection for which i have applied, and i reached in last 16.
 So now i have to submit some more information to reach further into an interview by 14th of this January, And i haven't wrote a work, I am confused.

 With pressue of a Job and the BootCamp i am taking this year, i don't know how long will i be able to continue it, though i very much committed.
 But my parent's are not happy and i am also under pressure.
 Hopefully i wiil be able to do some thing this year.

+## Day 17: January 8, 2022

+**Today's Progres**

+1. No electricty for whole 2 days, so could only able to spend some very little time of the learning.
+2. Only about half hour i think, worked on the second project did small changes.
+3. Though by the night i tried to learn some Javascript on my Smartphone.
+4. Yes wrote a small javascrip program.

+  **// # This program converts dollors to Yen

+function inYen(dollars, ) {
+  let amount = dollars * 113;
+  return amount;
+}

+console.log('20 US dollars is: ');
+console.log(inYen(20) +
+' Japanese yen');
+console.log('100 US dollars is: ');
+console.log(inYen(100) +
+' Japanese yen');**

+**Tought's**
+Running little under pressure related to future.
+Also has to send a write-up for PhD, which i am not able to write, sort of foggy bain.
+Though started today somewhat, hopefully i will be able to write something by 14th of january and be able to sent it to the professor.
+It's a huge opportunity for as i am the first from my family to cross high school and later did a master.
+And i never dreamt of such a thing.
+Though JavaScrip seems little tough nut to crack but i am committed.
+I am facing little problem with CSS tho. not just CSS but also HTML.

+## Day 18: January 9, 2022

+**Today's Progress**
+1. Spent around one and half hour on the FreeCodeCamp 2nd project.
+2. Facing learning curve with CSS but also with HTML too.
+But CSS mostly.
+3. Can measure my progress from the first day, i can see i didn't knew anything about HTML and CSS some 18 day's ago, now it seems i am somewhere else.

+**Thought's**

+Electricity came back, but not regualrly, this will be same for around 3 months from now on.
+I have to adjust my calender accordingly.
+As the classes for the wonderfull 30 weeks bootcamp starting on 11th january.
+And my classes are in the very early morning.
+Hopefully in the morning there will be electricity.

+Here is the [link](https://codepen.io/ifti891/pen/xxXJWYx?editors=1000) to the 2nd FreeCodeCamp Project. taking time actually.
+CSS, that is some wonderful technology but now knid of bit higher learning curve after when you learn some basic.
+HTML is also not that easy i would say.